 7.5 Carrier aggregation

-If a total UE transmit power for a PUSCH or PUCCH or PRACH or SRS transmission in a respective transmission period would exceed , the UE allocates power to PUSCH/PUCCH/PRACH/SRS transmissions according to the following priority order (in descending order) so that the total UE transmit power is smaller than or equal than in every symbol of transmission period .
+If a total UE transmit power for PUSCH/PUCCH/PRACH/SRS transmission within any part of a respective transmission period would exceed , the UE allocates power to PUSCH/PUCCH/PRACH/SRS transmissions according to the following priority order (in descending order) so that the total UE transmit power is smaller than or equal to in every symbol of transmission period .
 The total UE transmit power is defined as the sum of the linear values of UE transmit powers for PUSCH, PUCCH, PRACH, and SRS.
 In case of same priority order, transmission on the primary cell of the MCG or the SCG is prioritized over transmission on a secondary cell and transmission on the PCell is prioritized over transmission on the PSCell.

 - PRACH transmission on the PCell;